 Since MWT was established, every Ramadhan we have been distributing food packs (up to 40 kilograms) to impoverished families across Africa and Asia.
 These food packs can feed an entire family for a whole month.
 We make every effort to make sure the food packs are locally sourced.
 Local sourcing means these food packs not only help families during Ramadhan – but also provide sustainable means of living when Ramadhan is over.
 On average, subject to differing local market rates, the estimated cost of a Ramadhan Food Pack is £45.
 Each pack feeds one family for one month.

 The holy month of Ramadhan is blessed – it brings families and loved ones together.
 Ramadhan is not the same without our families – but unfortunately, this is not a privilege enjoyed by everyone.
-This is why we are steadfast in providing Suhur and Iftar for orphaned children and children at Madrasah.
-For the past thirteen years, we have made sure that, especially during Ramadhan, no child is left to go hungry.
+This is why we are steadfast in providing Suhur and Iftar for orphaned children.
+For the past thirteen years, we have make sure that, especially during Ramadhan, no child is left to go hungry.

 Our work and appeals do not come to an end with the sighting of the moon – with your support, we can improve lives on a daily basis.
-Islamic Aid is a strong supporter of development in education, healthcare, practical skills and means to earn a living.
+Muslim Welfare Trust is a strong supporter of development in education, healthcare, practical skills and means to earn a living.
 Whether it’s a Goat Bank, training teachers, ‘Fair Trade‘, or Community Organisations, have a look and see how your Ramadhan donation could support the less fortunate.

 It takes extraordinary people who want to do something, not just talk about it, to make our fundraising success.
 We are extremely grateful to all of those who have taken action and started fundraising for the widows and orphans we help.